CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 ### Designing Accessible Maps

 Good use of color contrast is important to make your maps legible for people with color blindness or limited vision.
 [Accessibility guidelines](https://www.w3.org/TR/WCAG20/) offer standards for contrast ratios, but an even easier way to make sure your map can be seen well is to use an online contrast checker.
 [Here's one](https://chrome.google.com/webstore/detail/nocoffee/jjeeggmbnhckmgdhmgdckeigabjfbddl?hl=en-US) that lets you look at your map while simulating different visual impairments.
 [Here's another](http://webaim.org/resources/contrastchecker/) that lets you enter pairs of hex values to check if their contrast ratio is high enough.
-Check out what our first red and green image above looks like in these tools!
+Check out what our first <span style="color: #FF0000;">red</span> and <span style="color: #006625;">green</span> image above looks like in these tools!

 Another great resource to use is [ColorBrewer.](http://colorbrewer2.org/) ColorBrewer provides complete cartographic palettes, and there is an option to only show ones that are colorblind-safe.